An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 \subsubsection{Verification}

 Verification supports domain reasoning by checking outputs against formal constraints and external evidence.
-The architecture of verifiability provides the structure through which machines can learn to think rigorously before they speak.
-Verification transforms LLMs from purely probabilistic generators into more reliable decision-making agents.
-Verification can target the final outcome or the intermediate states.
+It transforms LLMs from purely probabilistic generators into more reliable decision-making agents.
 The imperative for stepwise verification arises in domains where the reasoning path matters as much as the conclusion.
 A common failure mode manifests as an apparently correct conclusion supported by flawed intermediate logic, which suggests reliance on statistical shortcuts within the training distribution~\citep{song2025a_survey}.
 Recent work also highlights a tension between optimizing for instruction-following and preserving factual reliability: Preference-based tuning can increase sycophancy and can yield unfaithful rationales, although some RLHF regimes improve truthfulness on average~\citep{ICLR2024_0105f797}.

-The strongest form of verification is available in domains with formal rules and objectively checkable outcomes.
+Strongest verification is available in domains with formal rules and objectively checkable outcomes.
 Mathematical problem solving and code generation are the primary testbeds.
 One direction in reliability is autoformalization: using LLMs to translate informal statements into formal languages that can be checked by a solver.
-More broadly, domains with automatic verification signals are positioned for rapid progress because a formal checker can directly control output quality.